ayuspoudel/Node.JS-To-Do-List-APP-CICD-on-Jenkins/README.md

 3. **Run the Application:**
    - The Jenkins pipeline will automatically SSH into the EC2 instance, copy the `docker-compose.yaml` file, and run the application using Docker.

-## Screenshots

-**1. Jenkins Pipeline Configuration:**

-_(Upload a screenshot showing the Jenkins job configuration, including the Pipeline script section.)_

-**2. Jenkins Pipeline Execution:**

-_(Upload a screenshot showing the Jenkins pipeline in action, including stages like cloning the repository, installing dependencies, running tests, building the Docker image, and deploying to EC2.)_

-**3. EC2 Instance Setup:**

-_(Upload a screenshot of the AWS EC2 dashboard, showing the running instance, along with details like the instance ID, public IP, and security group settings.)_

-**4. SSH into EC2 Instance:**

-_(Upload a screenshot of the terminal showing SSH access to the EC2 instance and Docker commands being executed.)_

-**5. Running To-Do List App:**

-_(Upload a screenshot of the To-Do List app running on the EC2 instance, accessible through the public IP in a browser.)_

 ## Troubleshooting